solojh/RiverTeratai_FlowAnalysisProject/README.md

 # River Teratai Flow Analysis (Drone Video-Based)
 ## 🚁 Drone-Based Data Collection

 The source video was captured using a **drone-mounted camera** flying over River Teratai.
-The drone allows for a stable aerial perspective, enabling accurate frame extraction and ground control point (GCP) marking for georectification and flow analysis.
+The drone allows for a stable aerial perspective, enabling accurate frame extraction and ground control point (GCP) marking for flow analysis.

 ## 📂 Dataset
 The dataset for this project is available on Google Drive: